 Nuclear Ecological Damage

 A successful campaign to kill Russian SSBNs would result in unavoidable and possibly catastrophic damage to the environment.
 At a minimum it would leave the sea floors of the Arctic Ocean, the Sea of Okhotsk, and adjacent Pacific waters littered with large amounts of radioactive material from nuclear reactors and from the many megaton-scale missile warheads that would be destroyed or damaged.
+(The amount of radioactivity released would depend the losses on both sides and on the number of Russian SSBNs sunk.
+A typical Russian SSBN carries between 100 and 200 individual nuclear warheads.
+Thus sinking even one or two could produce considerable loose radioactive material.)
 In a worst case, a missile warhead might detonate resulting in the vaporization of the considerable volume of nuclear materials in other warheads if not their detonations as well.
 The intensity of the radiation and the area of its dispersal could be large.
 Immediate effects on US territory in Alaska and on allies like Canada, Norway, the UK, Japan, and Korea might be severe.
 Should longer term contamination of the global ocean follow, the continental US itself could be threatened.

 During the Cold War, ecological damage of this kind was a lesser included case in the nuclear Armageddon that confronted the world.
 Today, there are no issues at stake between the US and Russia that are remotely comparable to those vis-à-vis the Soviet Union.
 (Indeed, some students of US national security policy regard Russia as a minor “regional” annoyance compared to the emerging strategic competition between the US and China.)
 Possible ecological damage is no longer a lesser included case.
 It is fully case on its own.